ghc-proposals/ghc-proposals/proposals/0000-eval-class.rst

 There is a relatively principled way to make GHC accept even these instances.
 First, let's think about how we could apply GHC's suggestion manually to the ``Functor`` class.
 We don't want to modify the ``fmap`` method signature and affect all well-behaved instances.
-We can instead add an evil-twin method ``fmap'`` with the required ``Eval`` context, with a default implementation:
+We can instead add an evil-twin method ``fmap'`` with the required ``Eval`` context:
 ::
+   {-# LANGUAGE UniversalEval #-}
    class Functor f where
       fmap  ::                     (a -> b) -> f a -> f b
       fmap' :: (Eval a, Eval b) => (a -> b) -> f a -> f b
       fmap' = fmap
+      fmap  = fmap'

 Of course the ``Functor`` class is out of our reach by the time we encounter the bad instance, so we can't do this in retrospect.
 And we certainly don't want to do it manually.
-Rather, we want GHC to perform this magic for all class definitions in any module compiled with ``-XNoUniversalEval``.
+Rather, we want GHC to perform this magic for all class definitions in any module compiled with ``-XUniversalEval``.
 Somewhat more exactly, GHC would automatically shadow every method with free type variables with another method whose type signature adds an ``Eval`` constraint to each type variable.
-The generated methods would be accessible only for the error-recovery purposes in class instances, and only in modules compiled with ``-XNoUniversalEval``.
+The generated methods would be accessible only for the error-recovery purposes in class instances, and only in modules compiled with ``-XUniversalEval``.

 Note that this is an optional extension to the proposal.
 It's not clear if the instance backward compatibility problems will be severe enough to justify the complexity of the fix.